-(m) Statutory reserve
+(n) Statutory reserve

-In accordance with Companies by-laws and the Regulations for Companies in the Kingdom of Saudi Arabia, the Company is required to transfer 10% of its net income for the year to a statutory reserve until such reserve equals 30% of its share capital.
+In accordance with Company's by-laws and the Regulations for Companies in the Kingdom of Saudi Arabia, the Company is required to transfer 10% of its net income for the year to a statutory reserve until such reserve equals 30% of its share capital.
 This statutory reserve is not available for distribution to shareholder.

-(n) Impairment on non-financial assets
+(o) Impairment on non-financial assets